 A Letter to President Lincoln

-From the Editor: The following is the first in a series of three letters to Presidents in honor of Presidents Day.
-For the remaining few days of February, we will post three tributes to the men who truly launched and shaped our country.
-We hope you enjoy this mini-series!!!
+From the Editor: The following is the first in a series of letters to Presidents and other Key figures in history.
+We plan to share one letter per month to people who have greatly influenced or impacted our country and our world.
+We hope you enjoy this series!!!

 Dear Mr. Lincoln,

 You were such a gentle giant, caring, charismatic, and passionate, and as a leader, you did so much for our country and our people!!!
 We are so very grateful that because of your leadership, our country survived the deadliest war ever, and years later we returned to a truly United States, thanks to you.

 However, it deeply saddens me to write to you and tell you what, this country - the one you loved so much and gave your life leading and protecting, has become.
 In fact, it discourages me to advise you that much of the incredible accomplishments of your great leadership have been diminished and in many cases are eroding away.